nvs-vocabs/OG1/README.md

 ## New term requests

 Discussions and requests for new OG1 terms should commence at the <a href="https://github.com/OceanGlidersCommunity/OG-format-user-manual/issues">OceanGlidersCommunity OG-format-user-manual</a> repository.
-Approval should be comfirmed by OGDNMTT before bringing the request to this repo.
+Approval should be comfirmed by OGDMTT before bringing the request to this repo.
 Please ensure new OG1 tickets are linked to the associated OceanGlidersCommunity ticket.

 ## View and search the OG1 collection